vWernay/lua/EXTENDED.md

 bvec = bvec(...)

 --[[
-    vec#(value) - Create a vector of specific dimensionality with the value for each dimension, e.g., vec3(0).
+    vec#(value) - Create a vector of specific dimension with the value for each dimension, e.g., vec3(0).

     vec#(...) that ensures two, three, four numeric arguments respectively: